ELadrimonos/ipados_menu_bar/README.md

 ## 📱 Platform Support

 This package is specifically designed for iPadOS 26+ and provides enhanced functionality when running on compatible devices.
-On other platforms, it gracefully falls back to standard Flutter menu behavior.
+On older iOS versions, it gracefully falls back to standard Flutter menu behavior.

 ## 🔧 Feature Roadmap